Cyclotomic numerical semigroups: Acknowledgements

 \section{Acknowledgements}

-In January 2014 the first and second author were invited to the Max-Planck-Institute for Mathematics, to work on this paper.
-They thank the staff for the hospitality.
+This project was started in August 2013, when the first author carried out an internship at the Max Planck Institute for Mathematics, under the guidance of the third author.
+He would like to thank the staff for the opportunity given and the very pleasant and productive stay.
+In January 2014 the first and second author were invited to the Max Planck Institute for Mathematics to work on this paper.
+They thank the staff for hospitality.
 The first and third author thank the second author for inviting them to the INdAM meeting on numerical semigroups (Cortona, 2014), which gave them a lot of additional motivation and inspiration.
+In September 2015 Caterina Viola did an internship at the Max Planck Institute for Mathematics, being supervised by the third author.
+The authors would like to thank her for the inspiring discussions which gave them further insight into the project.
+Last, not least, the authors thank the referee for the helpful remarks and suggested modifications.